solarDev177/Docker-Application/README.md

     cd \Users\<your user>\Docker-application
     # For Linux:
-    -cd using "/"
+    # cd using "/"

     docker-compose up
-    control c to stop the program for now
+    # control c to stop the program for now

     docker run -it docker-application-app
-    program should run
+    # program should run